davidvonthenen/proposals/2020_KUBECON_EU/VSphereWorkingGroup.md

 - Discuss multi-tenancy and role-based access introduced in CPI v1.1.0
 - Deployment recommendations/strategies for large and multi-tenant environments

-These topics will be discussed via an interactive/live demo to help encourage and support discussion with attendees.
+These topics will be facilitated via a demonstration to help encourage and support discussion with attendees.

 **Benefits to the Ecosystem:**
 TODO